declankra/divvy-live/README.md

-- live % full data updates every 15 min
+- live % full data updates every 20 min
 - rollup aggregation of data happens every day (2:15AM)
-- historical trip data used in overflow calculation is last 12 months from MAy 24 2025
+- historical trip data used in overflow calculation is last 12 months from May 24 2025
+- also calculates daily % full numbers to save memory.money on duckdb calcs